oguzhanKomcu/Design_Patterns/Behavioral_Patterns/Iterator_Design_Pattern/Readme.md

 # How is it applied ?

--It is the interface that requires the creation of an Iterator from an IIterator interface type to navigate through the dataset.
+- It is the interface that requires the creation of an Iterator from an IIterator interface type to navigate through the dataset.
 [GitHub Pages](https://github.com/oguzhanKomcu/Design_Patterns/blob/master/Behavioral_Patterns/Iterator_Design_Pattern/ITransporter.cs).

 - This interface determines all the terms and signatures of navigating the dataset.
 In other words, it acts as an enumerator.
 Long story short, it defines the operations/controls/conditions/issues required so that we can retrieve the data/objects while looping through the dataset we have.[GitHub Pages](https://github.com/oguzhanKomcu/Design_Patterns/blob/master/Behavioral_Patterns/Iterator_Design_Pattern/Iterator.cs)